diode-docs/diode-docs/content/docs/FAQ/how-do-i-register-a-zone-in-the-diode-collab.md

 1. Go to the Diode Referrals Zone.
 2. Open a chat with the Registrar Bot.
 3. Type: register zone \[paste your Zone ID here\]

+If you want additional assistance from the Registrar Bot, type "help" and it will provide you with prompts and directions.